San Marcos, Texas: History

 In November 1846, the first Anglo-American settlers moved into the vicinity of the San Marcos Springs.
 The Texas Legislature organized Hays County on March 1, 1848, and designated San Marcos as the county seat.
 In 1851, a town center was laid out about a mile southwest of the headwaters of the river.
 The town became a center for ginning and milling local agricultural products.
 The town's most notable founder and early settler was Gen. Edward Burleson, a hero of the Texas Revolution and former vice president of the Republic of Texas.
 Burleson built a dam on the upper reaches of the river in 1849.
 The dam powered several mills, including one within present-day Sewell Park.

 In the decade following the arrival of the International-Great Northern Railroad on September 30, 1880, cattle and cotton provided the basis for the growth of San Marcos as a center for commerce and transportation.

 In 1866, the Coronal Institute was established as an early private high school.
-In 1899, Southwest Texas State Normal School (now known as Texas State University) was established as a teacher's college to meet demand for public school teachers in Texas.
+In 1899, Southwest Texas State Normal School (now known as Texas State University) was established as a teacher's college to meet demand for public-school teachers in Texas.
 In 1907, the San Marcos Baptist Academy was established, furthering education as an important industry for the town.
 The demands of World War II forced the town's industry to diversify, and with the emergence of a manufacturing and light industrial sector, the town began to experience growth.

 In the late 1940s, former Hollywood director Shadrack Graham produced a documentary about daily life in San Marcos as part of his "Our Hometown" series of films that encouraged commerce and civic activity in small communities.
 The film highlights several local businesses from the era, including Smith's Flowers, Waldrin's Cleaners, Lack's Furniture, and the Palace Movie Theater.

 Gary Air Force Base, just east of town, was opened in 1942 as San Marcos Army Airfield, renamed San Marcos Air Force Base in 1947, and renamed finally in 1953 in honor of Lieutenant Arthur Edward Gary, killed at Clark Field in the Philippines on December 7, 1941, the first San Martian to die in World War II.
-During the war, the base trained over 10,000 navigators, and in the following years was the largest center of Air Force and Army helicopter training for pilots and mechanics in the United States, with 21 squadrons and 4800 personnel stationed there.
+During the war, the base trained over 10,000 navigators, and in the following years, it was the largest center of Air Force and Army helicopter training for pilots and mechanics in the United States, with 21 squadrons and 4800 personnel stationed there.
 The base was handed over to the Army in 1956, renamed Camp Gary, and was closed in 1963.
 Subsequently, part of the base was taken over by the city for use as San Marcos Airport, while another part was reopened in 1966 as the Gary Job Corps Center.